vishalshukla7551/SC-Engagement-Portal/docs/STORE_LEVEL_INCENTIVE_LOGIC.md

 ## Overview
 The incentive calculation system has been updated to calculate incentives at the **store level** rather than individual SEC level.
 This ensures fair distribution of incentives among all SECs working at the same store.

+Additionally, **device-specific bonuses** have been added based on the store's attach rate for premium devices (Fold and S25 series).

 ## Key Changes

 ### Old Logic (Individual SEC Calculation)